Ari Nyman

-Career
+Club career

 FC Inter Turku

-Nyman played his first match in 2000 when he was only 16 years old.
+Nyman played his first match with Inter Turku in 2000 when he was only 16 years old.
 In 2002, he was named for the best under-21 player in Finland.

 He served as a loyal member of Inter for six seasons, before leaving abroad.
-He visited Vålerenga, before joining FC Thun in Axpo Super League.
+He visited Vålerenga on trial, before joining FC Thun in Swiss Super League.

 FC Thun

-Nyman was signed by FC Thun for almost one million euros in 2007.
+Nyman was signed by FC Thun for €600,000 in 2007.
 He immediately broke into the Thun side and played regularly in the first team.

 Thun was relegated after scandalous season 2007–2008 and Nyman stated that he wants to leave.
 He was on trial with VfB Stuttgart, but didn't get an offer.

 Back to Turku

 It was rumoured for a long time, that unhappy Nyman was moving back to Inter Turku because of Thun's financial problems.
 Finally in April 2009, Inter announced that Nyman had signed for three years.
 He was labeled the successor to Dominic Chatto as a controlling midfielder.

 Nyman decided to retire, after the 2018 season.
+During his career, he made 406 appearances in Veikkausliiga, making him the third-most capped player in Finnish top tier, behind Toni Huttunen and Mikko Hauhia.